Warriorfirst/aotb-bridge/README.md

   - Use discord integrations rather than a prefix based command system
 - [ ] Add proper feedback to commands
   - Instead of replying `/g mute 23456789 30d has been executed`, wait for the hypixel response and reply to the command with the outcome
+- [ ] Fix errors
+  - Where tf is `Error: Failed to obtain profile data for Bridge, does the account own minecraft?` coming from?

 ## License